LukeRT-UWA/Project-1-Backup/README.md

 ## Movie Database

-A movie database app built with Javascript, Jquery, Themoviedatabase Api and youtube API.
+A movie database app built with Javascript, Jquery, Pure CSS, Themoviedatabase Api and youtube API.
 The app returns some detail from a movie search, including a poster and small synopsis and appends a youtube trailer to the result.

 ## Features